Alpe d’Huez The Ski resort

 What is so special about Alpe d’Huez: nicknamed “The Sun Island” because of its exceptional sunshine (about 300 days of sunshine a year according to French weather forecast), the Alpe d’Huez is a ski destination of international renown.

 Located on a south-facing plateau at an altitude of 1860 meters overlooking the Oisans valley, the ski resort of Alpe d’Huez benefits from many assets, like its high altitude up to 3,300m, 252 kms of pistes, 2 snow-parks and 111 pistes.
-It is also why buying a ski property for sale in Alpe d’Huez is becoming so popular.
+It is also why Alpe d’Huez apartments for sale are becoming so popular.
+Alpe d’Huez nearest airport is Grenoble but you also have Lyon and Geneva within easy reach.
+Alpe d’huez grand domaine ski pass gives you access to one of the best snow-sure ski area in Europe.
+350 million euros in investment will fit Alpe d’Huez new lift systems and will transform Alpe d’Huez resort in the new modern ski destination.

 Alpe d’Huez – The ski resort